Python-GIS-book/site/source/part3/chapter-12/md/00-watershed-analysis-with-pysheds.md

 ```

 <!-- #region editable=true slideshow={"slide_type": ""} -->
 Looks like we have plenty of flat regions in the DEM!
+This is likely because we have large areas at sea level.
 <!-- #endregion -->

 <!-- #region editable=true slideshow={"slide_type": ""} tags=["remove_book_cell"] -->